jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-I believe in one thing only, the power of human will.
+All things must come to the soul from its roots, from where it is planted.
-- Joseph Stalin
+- Teresa of Ávila

-Updated on: [10/21/2022]
+Updated on: [10/22/2022]
 <!-- #quoteEnd -->
 </pre>